davidandradeduarte/go-tts-discord-bot/README.md

 ## TODO
 - [x] Add dependencies and go modules
 - [x] Create a Dockerfile to run inside a container
-- [ ] Add Dockerfile env variable for bot token
 - [x] Migrate to Google TTS api.
-- [ ] Implement GCloud access token in docker container.
+- [x] Implement GCloud access token in docker container.
 - [ ] Stay connected during X minutes.
 Disconnect if it doesn't receive any more requests.
 - [ ] Add support for multiple languages
+- [ ] Implement queues to avoid concurrency
+- [ ] API quota limit warning (stop gracefully)